Best Cities for History Buffs

 Rome, Italy

-• Ancient Architecture - Rome is home to some of the most iconic ancient structures, including the Colosseum and the Roman Forum, which offer a glimpse into the grandeur of the Roman Empire.
+• Ancient Architecture - Rome is home to some of the most iconic ancient structures, including the Colosseum and the Pantheon, which offer a glimpse into the grandeur of the Roman Empire.

-• Historic Monuments - The city is dotted with historic monuments such as the Pantheon and the Trevi Fountain, each with its own story and significance.
+• Historic Monuments - The city is dotted with historic monuments such as the Roman Forum and Palatine Hill, where visitors can explore the remnants of ancient Roman civilization.

 Greece